 Examples: Designers, data analysts, researchers, technical specialists

-Build, Buy, or Borrow
+Build, Buy, or Borrow: A Decision Framework

 - Build internal capabilities that represent your long-term competitive advantage—your core value proposition.